acailic/software-interview-prep/topics/javascript.md

 The global NaN property is a value representing Not-A-Number.
 </details>

-### 15. Which Test-Libraries do you use?
+### 15. Example of Test-Libraries  ?

 <details>
     <summary>
         Answer
     </summary>
-q-unit, mocha, chai, sinonJS, jasmine, ...
+q-unit, mocha, chai, sinonJS, jasmine, cypress ...
 </details>

 ### 16. What is Hoisting?